-I’m always amazed when I read the stories about Jesus’ keen wisdom for living.
-He always seemed to have just the right balance in everything: self-sufficient while at the same time completely selfless and self-sacrificing; always in control and yet always at the disposal of others; proactive and assertive while still being totally responsive to God’s leading.
+I’m amazed when I read the stories about Jesus’ own keen wisdom for living.
+He always seemed to have just the right balance in everything: self-sufficient while at the same time completely selfless and self-sacrificing; always in control and yet ever in the service of others; proactive and assertive while still being totally responsive to God’s leading.

-“If I perish, I perish” is the lived wisdom of Jesus as well as Esther.
+“If I perish, I perish” is the lived wisdom of Jesus as well as of Esthe

-If we follow in the way and wisdom of Jesus – we will find out what happens on the other side of death only by dying to ourselves and giving ourselves over to God’s promise of resurrection.
+When we follow in the way and wisdom of Jesus, we find out what happens on the other side of death only by dying to ourselves and giving ourselves over to God’s promise of resurrection.

-Dying to ourselves is not fatalism; rather it is deep wisdom that allows us to participate in Christ: the hope of the earth, the life of the world.
+Dying to ourselves – as was the way of Esther – is the deep lived wisdom that allows us to participate in the covenant and to live in Christ, the hope of the earth and the life of the world.

 Mindy Corporon on YouTube